Have Manchester City seen the last of David Silva? | Goal.com

 But uncertainty remains over when English and European football will resume following the enforced shutdown after the coronavirus outbreak, and exactly what that will mean to players soon to be out of contract.

 The Premier League insists it remains its objective to complete the season with 92 fixtures still outstanding, although any dates to try to squeeze them in remain “tentative".
-Uefa, meanwhile, is meeting today to discuss completing the Champions League and Europa League campaigns with a date of August 29 for the final pencilled in.
+UEFA, meanwhile, is meeting on Thursday to discuss completing the Champions League and Europa League campaigns with a date of August 29 for the final pencilled in.

 City are believed to be keen for him to stay to see out the season and, while the Premier League title is just a question of rivals Liverpool crossing the line, the chance of a first-ever Champions League success is still a possibility.